learn-co-students/phrg-simple-nesting-pca-000/README.md

 **Top-tip:** *When defining methods, return values matter!
 Use Pry to drop into your methods and understand what is going on, what the return is, and why tests might not be passing.*

+## Does this need an update?
+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-simple-nesting/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-simple-nesting/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Simple Nesting Lab</p>